aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

   git clone https://github.com/aptos-labs/nft-tutorial
   ```

-1. Navigate into the tutorial directory:
+2. Navigate into the tutorial directory:
   ```shell
   cd nft-tutorial
   ```

-1. Open `Move.toml` in that directory for editing.
+3. Open `Move.toml` in that directory for editing.

-1. Update the `source_addr` and `admin_addr` with the `account` values for the `source-account` and `admin-account` profiles you just created (found in `.aptos/config.yaml`).
+4. Update the `source_addr` and `admin_addr` with the `account` values for the `source-account` and `admin-account` profiles you just created (found in `.aptos/config.yaml`).
 Note, the order is flipped in those files, so copy carefully.

+### Create resource account and publish package

 1. Run the following command to create the resource account and publish the package all at once.
 The seed is just an example - feel free to provide a different seed if the resource account created by the specified seed already exists:
   ```shell
   aptos move create-resource-account-and-publish-package --seed hex_array:1234 --address-name mint_nft --profile source-account
   ```

-1. Receive compilation output like:
+2. Receive compilation output like:
   ```shell
   Compiling, may take a little while to download git dependencies...
   INCLUDING DEPENDENCY AptosFramework